 - How keys are signed out by contractors; - Who is authorised to issue keys to staff; - Who is authorised to have new keys cut (or programmed for electronic access); - What records are kept for issue of any keys; - Responsibilities of any staff who are issued keys; - The process and timeframes for auditing keys; and - The process for any lost/stolen keys (this will be incident specific).

-For more information about key management practices refer to Management of school and tenancy keys.
+For more information about key management practices refer to the Management of school and tenancy keys handout (DoE employees only).

 After-hours access and authorised use of facilities